29 June DEADLINE: Call for Applications, Cultural Leadership Training

 Applications to participate in a second round of Cultural Leadership training presented by the African Arts Institute (AFAI), in Cape Town, South Africa, during March 2014, have now closed.

-THE DEADLINE FOR AFAI'S TRAIN-THE-TRAINER COURSE IN MARCH 2014 HAS BEEN EXTENDED TO FRIDAY 6 DECEMBER 2013.
+THE DEADLINE FOR AFAI'S TRAIN-THE-TRAINER COURSE IN MARCH 2014 HAS NOW PASSED.

 Cultural Leadership Training Programme continues...